-Our aim is to engage with stakeholders to optimise the research and subsequent knowledge exchange.
-We will produce a set of tools, reports and guides that directly transfer our scientific advances to end users.
+Our aim has been to engage with stakeholders to optimise the research and subsequent knowledge exchange.
+We have presented and maintained information on the progress, method and findings from our research to directly transfer our scientific advances to end users.

 Who will want this information and how will it benefit them?